Symptoms of familial Alzheimer's disease

 Late stage symptoms

-Daily Life Impact: Complete dependency on caregivers for daily activities, loss of bladder and bowel control.
+• Daily Life Impact: Total dependence on others for basic personal grooming, hygiene, feeding, and bladder and bowel control.

 Taking care of someone with FAD

-If you’re caring for someone with FAD, it can be incredibly helpful to connect with other caregivers who understand your challenges and can share their experience.
+If you are caring for a person with FAD, it can be very helpful to connect with other caregivers who understand the challenges and can share their experiences.

 Learn more in our guide for caregivers.